The Fear of Pigeons

 • Overwhelming presence: Pigeons tend to move around in flocks and any large number of birds in confined spaces might trigger feelings of being outnumbered or trapped.
 A confined space could even be a park where pigeons are taking up a large area and making you feel like you cannot move freely.

 • Negative media portrayals: Films or news reports depicting pigeons as pests or carriers of disease can reinforce fear.
+The term ‘rats with wings’ doesn’t really help pigeon’s reputation either.
+Child afraid of pigeons Creature Courage

 Which Aspects of Pigeons Trigger Fear?

+Most animal phobias are rooted in the fear of being out of control and unpredictability.
+And pigeons are very unpredictable, often taking flight at a moment’s notice close to our faces.
 Understanding what specifically triggers fear can be crucial in overcoming it.
 Common fear triggers associated with pigeons include:

 • Unpredictable movements: Pigeons’ often display quick, jerky movements, leaving you unsure as to what action they are about to do next.